JsonLevine/grow-therapy-jason-levine/README.md

 ---

-## Available Scripts
+## Usage and Available Scripts
+To install dependencies initially, run:

+### `npm install`

-In the project directory, you can run:
+Then within the project directory, you can run:

 ### `npm start`

-Runs the app in the development mode.\
+Which runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

 ### `npm test`